AlinaSkultecka/PokemonWPF/README.md

 - Display **two attacks** (icon, name, damage, description)
 - Show **Weakness, Resistance, Retreat**
 - **Choose Pokémon** with a button
+- Pokémon **ElementType** is not integrated; it has been left for possible future improvement.
 ---

 ## 📸 Screenshot and the original card